Here is a simple preschool phone number activity!

-RELATED: Curious how I balance three children under 5?
-These Breakfast Invitations set us up for success!
+RELATED: Breakfast Invitations set us up for success for the day!

 Now let’s be real.

-If this was my Amazon Prime account number that needed to be memorized, he would have it down in 4 minutes.
-No wait.
-Make that 2.5 minutes.
+If this were my Amazon Prime account number that needed to be memorized, he would have it down in four minutes.
+No, wait.
+Make that under three minutes.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Invite your children to begin to build their phone number.
+Next, invite your children to begin to build their phone numbers.

-Something hidden here is the practice of quantity.
+A hidden math skill here is the practice of quantity.

 Quantity is understanding the number name and relating that name to an actual number of objects.

-By Kindergarten, you child will be asked to understand that the last number name said tells the number of objects counted.
-The number of objects is the same regardless of their arrangement or the order in which they were counted.
+By Kindergarten, your child will be asked to understand that the last number name said tells the number of objects counted.
+The number of objects is the same regardless of their arrangement or the order they counted.

-As adults we understand this and it seems like something that is obvious.
-8 means 8 objects.
-But to a child, 8 may mean after 7, before 9.
+As adults, we understand this, and it seems like something obvious. the number symbol 8 means eight objects.
+But to a child, number sense takes time to develop.